 A concussion is an injury to the brain which can be caused by a single incidence of trauma or repetitive blows to the head.
 The disturbance in brain function can be a result of direct or indirect force to the head.
 The concussions themselves cannot be seen by the eye.
-However a concussion should be suspected with the
+However a concussion should be suspected with the presence of symptoms, physical signs, impaired brain function, or abnormal behavior.
+The Signs & Symptoms of a concussion may occur immediately or may take time, days or weeks, to appear.

-If a student displays signs or symptoms synonymous of a concussion, they should be REMOVED FROM PLAY, seek medical attention, and be monitored for changes in signs & symptoms.
+If a student displays signs or symptoms synonymous with a concussion, they should be REMOVED FROM PLAY, seek medical attention, and be monitored for changes in signs & symptoms.